Purl (film): Production

-Purl is the first short of Pixar's "SparkShorts" program, in which employees at Pixar are given six months and limited budgets to produce short animated films.
+Purl is the first short of Pixar's SparkShorts program, in which employees at Pixar are given six months and limited budgets to produce short animated films.
 Producer Gillian Libbert-Duncan described the short as "a movie about belonging".
 Writer/director Kristen Lester was inspired by her first experiences working in animation, in which she was the lone female, in writing the film's story.
-Lester related that in order to fit in, she "sort of became one of the guys"; her move to Pixar where she worked on a team with female employees helped her rediscover the female aspects of herself that she had suppressed.
+Lester related that to fit in, she "sort of became one of the guys"; her move to Pixar where she worked on a team with female employees helped her rediscover the female aspects of herself that she had suppressed.
 When she explained the story and concept to Libbert, Libbert also related to being a woman in a male-dominated world.

-Lester described the B.R.O.
+Lester has described the B.R.O.
 Capital office as "a hyperreal office".
 Animators developed the office so it could seem "modern and sleek", so the character of Purl, whom she described as "fluffy" and "fuzzy", could be easier to portray "as an outsider".
 Lester explained that her choice of depicting Purl as a ball of yarn was inspired by her hobby of yarn bombing, and how that activity demonstrated the versatility of yarn.
 Lester also borrowed elements from movies like Working Girl and 9 to 5 for the story.
 Purl is one of the first original Pixar productions not to involve former Chief Creative Officer John Lasseter, who left Pixar in June 2018 due to allegations of sexual misconduct towards female employees.